puppet-galaxy/puppet-galaxy/README.md

 ####Class: `galaxy::params`
 This class sets the default parameters for the galaxy puppet module ( create user, directory and galaxy branch)

+####Class: `galaxy::common_startup`
+This class writes common_startup.sh from galaxy-central and execute it.
+This convert .samples files in .ini files and fetch the eggs.

+####Class: `galaxy::create_db`
+This class executes create_db.sh to create a database and update it at the last version.

-####Class: `galaxy::first_run`
+####Class: `galaxy::manage_tools`
-This type manages the first run of Galaxy.
-It means that Galaxy is started by run.sh --daemon and stopped by run.sh --stop-daemon once

-it has serving one time.
+This class executes  manage_tools.py wich updates the tools.

 ####Class: `galaxy::install`
-This type download the remote repository from bickbuckets.org/galaxy/galaxy-dist with mercurial.
+This class download the remote repository from bickbuckets.org/galaxy/galaxy-dist with mercurial.

-####Class: `galaxy::instance`
-This type which represents a single instance of a galaxy server.
-This was done

-this way in the event that you have more than one galaxy server running on a

-single host (e.g., development and production)

 ####Class: `galaxy::job_conf`
-This type writes the job_conf.xml file with a template.
+This class writes the job_conf.xml file with a template.
 Make sure the numbers of background workers (handlers) matches the numberwich is in universe.pp

 ####Class: `galaxy::service`
-This type configures galaxy service.
+This class configures galaxy service.
 Currently debain/redhat are the only two supported.

 ####Class: `galaxy::toolshed_conf`
-This type writes Galaxy toolshed configuration.
+This class writes Galaxy toolshed configuration.
 Specifies which toolsheds are available to use in the web interface.

 ####Class: `galaxy::universe`

-This type writes the universe_wsgi.ini , the main configuration file of Galaxy.
+This class writes the universe_wsgi.ini , the main configuration file of Galaxy.

 ##Parameters